Daemoonn/RS/README.md

-Files in src/main/python/spiderman are web crawlers, to get summary and pictures for the movies in movieLens.It may cost a few hours for ten thousand movies.It uses a proxy pool from https://github.com/jhao104/proxy_pool.All text data can be found in sql/Dump20180509 and pictures can be found in my cloud disk.
+Files in src/main/python/spiderman are web crawlers, to get summary and pictures for the movies in movieLens.It may cost a few hours for ten thousand movies.It uses a proxy pool from https://github.com/jhao104/proxy_pool.All text data can be found in sql/Dump20180509 and pictures can be found in my cloud disk link: https://pan.baidu.com/s/1rcCQtQ7IgDoSyZN4djAP0w
+password: h09q.

 Run files in sql/Dump20180509 to create mysql tables and import data into MySQL.